 4. Explore the skills system

-Before adding Userorbit, get familiar with skills:
+Before adding external integrations, get familiar with the skills system:

 hermes skills list # installed skills